marcosdima/godot-fw/docs/RULES.md

 `Rule` represents an abstract interaction or modification involving conditions.

-Rules exist to prevent condition interactions from being hardcoded into the state system.
+Rules exist to prevent condition interactions from being hardcoded into the state module.

 For example, the interaction between `Burn` and `Wet` should not be implemented as: